VANITY ANTHOLOGIES

 Writer Beware hears from many poets wanting to find the poems they posted on Poetry.com.
 The first thing to try is the new Poetry.com domain; your poem may be present there.
 If that doesn’t work, here’s another possible idea: using the Internet Archive’s Wayback Machine to search archived versions of Poetry.com.

-In this version of the vanity anthology scheme, writers must pay for inclusion in the anthology, often by buying large numbers of finished books or other merchandise.
+In this version of the pay-to-play anthology scheme, writers must pay to contribute work to the anthology, either with upfront fees, or by buying large numbers of finished books or other merchandise.

-Pay to play anthologies typically are nonfiction, usually on subjects of general or inspirational interest, and actively capitalize on their superficial similarity to successful series like the Chicken Soup books (which, by the way, not only don’t require author payments, but offer a small honorarium to contributors).
+These “contributor” anthologies typically are nonfiction, usually on subjects of general or inspirational interest, and actively capitalize on their superficial similarity to successful series like the Chicken Soup books (which, by the way, not only don’t require author payments, but offer a small honorarium to contributors).
 Writers are often targeted by spamming, but also by legitimate-looking calls for submission.
-None of these solicitations mention that a cash outlay is involved–you usually have to dig pretty deep into the submission guidelines to find that out.
+Solicitations often don’t mention that a cash outlay is involved–you usually have to dig pretty deep into the submission guidelines to find that out.

-For instance, the Wake Up…Live the Life You Love series of anthologies requires contributors to buy up to 500 books at a cost of several thousand dollars, and boasts that its anthologies include articles by such well-known figures as Dr. Wayne Dyer and Tony Robbins (likely, these are articles that the series owner has bought a license to re-use).
-The anthologies published by Inspired Living Publishing require contributors to pay thousands of dollars for “marketing packages” that include not just large numbers of books, but various promotional aids of dubious effectiveness.
+For instance, the Wake Up…Live the Life You Love series of anthologies required contributors to buy up to 500 books at a cost of several thousand dollars, and boasted that its anthologies included articles by such well-known figures as Dr. Wayne Dyer and Tony Robbins (likely, articles that the series owner had bought a license to re-use).
+The anthologies published by Inspired Living Publishing required contributors to pay thousands of dollars for “marketing packages” that included not just large numbers of books, but various promotional aids of dubious effectiveness.

 The companies make a big point of emphasizing how much profit writers can realize if they sell the books, since they’re purchasing them for less than list price.
 But for someone who doesn’t already have a captive audience, it’s not so easy to flog several hundred books.
 It’s much more likely that contributors will never get their money back.